hectorcorrea/solr-for-newbies/tutorial.md

 When searching multi-word keywords for a given field make sure the keywords are surrounded by quotes, for example make sure to use `q=title_txt_en:"art history"` and not `q=title_txt_en:art history`.
 The later will execute a search for "school" in the `title_txt_en` field and "teachers" in the `_text_` field.

-You can validate this by running the query and passing the `debugQuery` flag and seeing the `parsedquery` value.
+You can validate this by running the query and passing the `debug` flag and seeing the `parsedquery` value.
 For example in the following command we surround both search terms in quotes:

 ```
-$ curl -s 'http://localhost:8983/solr/bibdata/select?debugQuery=on&q=title_txt_en:"art+history"' | grep parsedquery
+$ curl -s 'http://localhost:8983/solr/bibdata/select?debug=all&q=title_txt_en:"art+history"' | grep parsedquery

   #
   # "parsedquery":"PhraseQuery(title_txt_en:\"art histori\")",